Coinigy Review – Fees, Alerts & Order Types

-The list of supported exchanges is quite extensive and keeps growing, here is list of major exchanges supported: Binance, Bitcoin Exchange Thailand, Bitcoin Indonesia, Bitfinex, BitFlyer, Bithumb, BitMEX, Bitstamp, Bittrex, Bleutrade, BTC Markets, C-Cex, CEX.IO, Coincheck, Coinmate, Coinone, Coinsbank, Cryptopia, Exmo, Gatecoin, Gemini, Global Digital Asset Exchange, HitBTC, ItBit, Korbit, Kraken, KuCoin, LakeBTC, Liqui.io, Livecoin, MercadoBitcoin, OKCoin Futures, OKEX, Paymium, Poloniex, The Rock, Vaultoro, Virwox and Yobit.
+The list of supported crypto exchanges is quite extensive and keeps growing, here is a list of major exchanges supported: Binance, Bitcoin Exchange Thailand, Bitcoin Indonesia, Bitfinex, BitFlyer, Bithumb, BitMEX, Bitstamp, Bittrex, Bleutrade, BTC Markets, C-Cex, CEX.IO, Coinbase Pro, Coincheck, Coinmate, Coinone, Coinsbank, Cryptopia, Exmo, Gatecoin, Gemini, Global Digital Asset Exchange, HitBTC, ItBit, Korbit, Kraken, KuCoin, LakeBTC, Liqui.io, Livecoin, MercadoBitcoin, OKCoin Futures, OKEX, Paymium, Poloniex, The Rock, Vaultoro, Virwox, and Yobit.

 – All user data is encrypted with AES 256-bit encryption and sensitive user data (encrypted or not) is never returned to the client.

 – Every request on Coinigy goes through a verified and secure SSL.

 – Coinigy uses multi-tiered server architecture with complex credentials to ensure server integrity.